jriguera/ansible-role-configdrive/README.md

 ## Requirements

-It does not install packages on the target host, it just creates the folders and files needed to create a config-drive volume, So, be aware that you probably you will need to install `genisoimage`, `base64` and `gzip`.
+This role install `genisoimage` on the target host.
+It assumes that the packages `base64` and `gzip` are installed.
+The packages are needed only in case whether `configdrive_volume_path` is defined.

 ## Configuration